projectodd/projectodd.org/_data/team/qmx.md

 ---

 Nobody knows exactly when QMX officially joined Project:odd.
-He's the founder of the dyn.js project and a core contributor to JRuby.
+He's the founder of the dynjs project and a core contributor to JRuby.
 He also likes beer.